 Is graphic design boring?
 Absolutely.
 And it’s the most exciting job in the world.
 No job is exciting and brilliant all day every day.
 There are lots of mundane tasks, there can be problems with clients, problems with bosses thinking they are designers and design by committee to deal with.
 You’ll learn to deal with it.
 Learn to love the clients you get along with, the bosses who respect your knowledge.
 You’ll love the buzz when it all comes together.
 When a client sends you a gift, for no reason other than gratitude.
 When you can see you have made an improvement.
 When there are sometimes enormous measurable improvements, that you are responsible for.
 There are a lot of great highs to go with the lows.
 And you’ll learn to set aside time for your own projects, where you are in charge… My not entirely serious article on graphic design being a boring subject for non designers.

 How do I learn graphic design without going to college or university?
 I did it with a computer, the internet, Adobe software, mainly learning Adobe Photoshop, Illustrator and to a lesser extent InDesign, and Lynda.com the education website.
 Also Google is your friend, and Youtube has an enormous amount of videos explaining design, software, and business practices.
 Spooner graphics has some great videos on his Youtube channel.
 I also learned web design at the same time.
 A bit of basic HTML, and CSS, and now I would recommend learning WordPress through using it.
 The web design aspect gives you the power of self publishing, and publishing others, which in turn builds a portfolio, which leads to employment.
 In addition to this I was also studying design around me, looking and learning to see what works and doesn’t and what are the latest design trends and developments.
 That part took me fully two years to get to grips with, and is a permanent ongoing process.
-That is the difference between a designer, and someone (a boss or client) who wants to play at designing something because they think it’s easy.
+The learning never stops for a good designer.